-Please click the video below for more information on the Seqex
+Please click the videos below for more information on the Seqex

 Firefighters getting charged up by new wellness device